menta78/mentaAltimetryHsValidation/README.md

  performed once, unless the user wants to change the parameter latdelta, or the time extent of the sat data.
- The input data for this routine are provided by the GlobWave database (http://globwave.ifremer.fr/) !!!!!!!!!!!!!!!!!!!!!!!!!
+ The input data for this routine are provided by the GlobWave database (http://globwave.ifremer.fr/)

+!!!!!!!!!!!!!!!!!!!!!!!!!
- FOR ARON: for our stuff you can skip this step, as you can find the output here: https://www.dropbox.com/sh/y8e364if6m9bs9f/AAAJySeZRLuGXixHcEOuo186a?dl=0 !!!!!!!!!!!!!!!!!!!!!!!!!
+ FOR ARON: for our stuff you can skip this step, as you can find its output here: https://www.dropbox.com/sh/y8e364if6m9bs9f/AAAJySeZRLuGXixHcEOuo186a?dl=0 !!!!!!!!!!!!!!!!!!!!!!!!!